Lee Everett Alkin

-Lee Everett or Lee Everett Alkin (born Audrey Valentine Middleton; 14 February 1937 – 24 February 2022) was a British businesswoman and self-proclaimed spiritual healer who was previously a pop singer and celebrity psychic working under the stage name Lady Lee.
+Lee Everett Alkin (born Audrey Valentine Middleton; 14 February 1937 – 24 February 2022) was a British businesswoman and self-proclaimed spiritual healer who was previously a pop singer and celebrity psychic working under the stage name Lady Lee.

 Life in showbusiness

-Born in Sheffield, Audrey Bradshaw moved to London in 1958 after the breakdown of her first marriage to local footballer, Alan Bradshaw.
+Born in Sheffield as Audrey Valentine Middleton, she moved to London in 1958 after the breakdown of her first marriage to local footballer, Alan Bradshaw.
 She had fallen in love with aspiring rock star, Alex Wharton, and followed him where he formed the band Most Brothers.
 The relationship did not last long, though she found herself a job singing at the 2i's Coffee Bar in Soho, where Cliff Richard had been discovered.
-She was spotted here by pop music impresario, who signed her on the spot.
+She was spotted here by pop music impresario Larry Parnes, who signed her on the spot.

-She was a backing singer for Emile Ford before Larry Parnes became her manager and gave her the stage name "Lady Lee".
+She was a backing singer for Emile Ford before Parnes became her manager and gave her the stage name "Lady Lee".
 She also attracted media attention as the girlfriend of Billy Fury, one of Parnes's best known artists.
 In 1964 she got a recording contract and released three singles, none a hit: a cover of "I'm into Something Good", recorded around the same time by Herman's Hermits; "Ninety-Nine Times Out of a Hundred" by Ivor Raymonde, released in May 1965; and "My Whole World (Seems to be Tumbling Down)" by Tony Macaulay and Don Paul, released in October 1965.

 She moved into a large house in Surrey with Billy Fury, though she left him in 1967 and came back to London to try and revive her showbiz career.
-Very few auditions came her way, and at one point she auditioned for the Raymond Review bar, not realising it was a strip club.
+Very few auditions came her way, and at one point she auditioned for the Raymond Revue bar, not realising it was a strip club.
 She walked out as soon as she realised her mistake.